Some properties of congruence lattices of path semigroups: Introduction and main results

-Gabriel's theorem, a classical theorem in the representation theory, shows that a connected, finite dimensional hereditary algebra $A$ is representation-finite (the number of the isomorphism classes of indecomposable finite dimensional $A$-modules is finite) if and only if $A \cong KQ$, where $Q$ is a quiver whose underlying graph is one of the Dynkin graphs\cite[Theorem 5.10 of Chapter \uppercase\expandafter{\romannumeral7}]{Assem}.
-The Dynkin graphs also appear in Lie theory.
+A classical theorem of Gabriel shows that a connected, finite dimensional hereditary algebra $A$ is {\it representation-finite} (the number of the isomorphism classes of indecomposable finite dimensional $A$-modules is finite) if and only if $A \cong KQ$, where $Q$ is a quiver whose underlying graph is one of the Dynkin graphs\cite[Theorem 5.10 of Chapter \uppercase\expandafter{\romannumeral7}]{Assem}.
 As an interesting application, we get the following corollary.

-\begin{cor}[Corrollary \ref{application tree}] Let $Q$ be a quiver and $S$ be its path semigroup.
-Denote by $\mathscr{C}(S)$ the congruence lattice of $S$.
-If the underlying graph $Q^*$ of $Q$ is a tree, in particular, a Dynkin graph, then the lattice $\mathscr{C}(S)$ is distributive. \end{cor}
+\begin{cor}[Corrollary \ref{application tree}] Let $Q$ be a quiver.
+If the underlying graph of $Q$ is a tree, in particular, where it is a Dynkin graph, then $\mathscr{C}(S_Q)$ is distributive. \end{cor}